scalacenter/course-management-tools/docs/reference-mainadm.md

 ## Renumber exercises with a given offset and step size

-In some situations, it can be useful to renumber the exercises in a main repository.
+In some situations, it can be useful to renumber the exercises in a CMT main repository.
 Perhaps you want to create a "gap" in which some new exercises will be put, or you want to shift all exercises to some offset.